DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-02-multiple-organisations.md

 > “Oh lovely, that’s really good”
 >
-> “It’s nice that you don’t have to log in somewhere else”
+> “It’s nice that you do not have to log in somewhere else”

 * * *